The Providence (R.I.) Journal, May 8, 2014

 Does a voluntary prayer before a meeting -- something with a long tradition in America -- establish a state religion and force others to practice that religion?
 Only by the most extreme interpretation.
 In the real world, people are perfectly free to ignore the prayer, leave the room or petition their elected representatives to alter or drop the prayer.
 They may safely join any religious group they wish, or decline to believe altogether.

 The First Amendment, in short, is a bulwark of liberty, protecting the right of people to express religious ideas even in public settings.
 But this guarantee of freedom does not preclude citizens from showing respect for diverse beliefs.
-Those who seek God's blessings at the start of government meetings may do so in a non-sectarian manner, striving not to exclude or offend any believers.
-Or they may eschew any prayer at all.
-Those approaches would be our strong preference to a sectarian prayer, which can hurt people's feelings and sow divisions.

 In her dissent, Justice Elena Kagan cited George Washington's famous 1790 letter to Newport's Touro Synagogue, in which he embraced America's support for religious liberty.
 Quoting the Bible's Old Testament, Washington wrote: "every one shall sit in safety under his own vine and figtree, and there shall be none to make him afraid."
 He added: "For happily the Government of the United States gives to bigotry no sanction, to persecution no assistance, requires only that they who live under its protection should demean themselves as good citizens, in giving it on all occasions their effectual support."